Table of Contents

 We go across the pond (Allure was American) for yet another R&B band, England’s Stooshe.
 Wikipedia says that they were originally created as an “urban and soulful Spice Girls.”
 They don’t altogether miss that goal, but that doesn’t say much.

-Another more recent entry on our list of worst girl groups, The Saturdays were active from 2007-2010.
-As with most British girl groups, they were only really successful in the U.K., where their debut album Chasing Lights went platinum.
+Another more recent entry on our list of worst girl groups, The Saturdays were active from 2007 to 2010.
+As with most British girl groups, they were only really successful in the U.K., where their debut album Chasing Lights, went platinum.

 Formed in 2003, The Cheetah Girls was a four-member group made up of Raven-Symone, Adrienne Balion-Houghton, Kiely Williams, and Sabrina Bryan.
 Made by Disney for another low-quality Disney Channel movie, this group was doomed from the start.
 Even though they experienced mild success, this group definitely put out some of the worst music of the early 00s.